taichi-dev/taichi/docs/vector.rst

     ``a.norm(eps)`` is equivalent to ``ti.sqrt(a.dot(a) + eps)``

 .. note::
-    Set ``eps = 1e-5`` for example, to safe guard the operator's gradient on zero vectors during differentiable programming.
+    To safeguard the operator's gradient on zero vectors during differentiable programming, set ``eps`` to a small, positive value such as ``1e-5``.

 .. function:: a.norm_sqr()